MENU

 ■ Recommended birding spots

-~Karuizawa Wild Bird Forest
+~Karuizawa Wild Bird Forest, a National Establishment

 ~Chigataki Waterfall Trail